 The Tree River property is centred at 670 08’ N 1120 09’ W on NTS 86 P01, 155 kilometres southeast of Kugluktuk in the Kitikmeot Region of Nunavut.
 The property consists of three Prospecting Permits covering 39,250 hectares and is accessible by float plane or helicopter from Kugluktuk or Yellowknife.

-The Tree River property is at the north end of the Anialik Greenstone Belt and is underlain by mafic volcanic rocks overlain by clastic marine sediments, subsequently metamorphosed to greenschist facies.
-The sedimentary rocks are dated at between 2940 and 2700 Ma based on detrital zircons.
-A monomictic, clast-supported quartz pebble conglomerate (QPC) from 15 to 20 metres thick, lies approximately 80 m stratigraphically up-section from the volcanic / sedimentary contact.
-This laterally extensive unit has been traced for kilometres and is particularly enriched in gold, with background values in excess of 100 ppb Au, numerous grab samples in excess of 1 g/t Au and local occurrences of high grade gold.
-The most significant high-grade showing is in the eastern portion of the property where, in addition to high grade grab samples, a channel sample returned 0.35 m @ 63.15 g/t Au.
+The Tree River Property is at the north end of the Anialik Greenstone Belt and is underlain by mafic volcanic rocks overlain by clastic shallow marine sediments, subsequently metamorphosed to greenschist facies.
+The sedimentary rocks were initially dated at between 2940 and 2700 Ma based on detrital zircons (Jackson, 1997).
+A zircon sample collected in April 2020, midway between the West and Main Zones, returned maximum ages of 2964 + 9 Ma, conclusively dating the conglomerate unit as Mesoarchean.
+The TRC is a monomictic, clast-supported quartz pebble conglomerate from 15 to 20 metres thick, approximately 80 m stratigraphically up-section from the volcanic / sedimentary contact.
+The TRC has been mapped and intermittently sampled for over 7 km but its full extent is unknown.

-Mineralization in the QPC at the Tree River property is similar in setting and style to gold mineralization recently discovered in the Pilbara district of Australia and fits currently proposed models for Witwatersrand-style gold mineralization:
+Work to date suggest that the mineralization at the Tree River property is similar in setting and style to gold mineralization recently discovered in the Pilbara district of Australia and fits currently proposed models for Witwatersrand-style gold mineralization:

 - Gold is hosted in a regionally extensive, fluvial to shallow marine conglomerate.